openframeworks/ofSite/_documentation/types/ofColor_.markdown

 _inlined_description: _

 Get the Hue angle of this color.

-The color is converted from the default RGB to an HSB colorspace and the resulting Hue angle is returned.
+The color is converted from the default RGB to an HSB color space and the resulting Hue angle is returned.
 The resulting hue value will always be returned in degrees in the range 0 - 360.

-***return:***
-	The Hue angle in the range 0 - 360.
+Returns: The Hue angle in the range 0 - 360.